pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 ### I didn't understand your semantic anymore...

 Ok, next step.
 Inside a StructuredText, I need to have semantic distinction between fields of the same type.
-This paragraph is *important*, this one is *a blockquote* and all the rest are *normals*.
+This paragraph is *important*, this one is *a blockquote* and all the rest are *normal*.
 Let's go the easy way: I just need a hash of key -> value, as strings, to reach a limitless world.
 This way, I could tag one paragraphe `important: true`, and another with with both `blockquote: true` and `author: Someone`.
 At last but not least, expose it in the API:

 ~~~ javascript
 // Since all fields have a common structure to expose their type